 The coaching process in a glance (TL;DR)

-I know this blog is long.
-If it were to be summarised to only focus on the coaching process, this part would be it: it’s a “too long, didn’t read” summary of the process for coaching with compassion.
+I know this post is long.
+If it were to be summarised to only focus on the coaching process, this part would be it; it’s a TL;DR (“too long, didn’t read”) summary of the process for coaching with compassion.

 I am using as information the Coursera course, Conversations that Inspire workbook: Coaching Personal Learning Journal.
-It has a good summary of the course and also explanations and templates for all the coaching exercises (how to draft a personal vision, personal balance sheet, etc.).
+It has a good summary of the course, explanations, and templates for all the coaching exercises (how to draft a personal vision, personal balance sheet, etc.).